signalfx/integrations/collectd-vmstat/README.md

 # VMStat

-_This directory consolidates all the metadata associated with the VMStat plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/vmstat-collectd)_
+This directory consolidates all the metadata associated with the VMStat plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/vmstat-collectd).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)